Green Bean Tomato Feta Salad

 Green Beans with Whole Grain Mustard and Honey Vinaigrette from White on Rice Couple

-Green Bean, Tomato, Onion, and Basil Summer Salad ~ Kalyn’s Kitchen
+Green Bean and Tomato Salad ~ Kalyn’s Kitchen

 Want More Summer Tomato Salads?

 Check out Favorite Summer Tomato Salads for more amazing salad ideas for summer tomatoes!

 - 12 oz. fresh green beans, ends trimmed and cut into bite-sized pieces